 - Individualized service delivered by qualified professional counselors.

 - Convenient locations throughout the state of Kentucky.

 - Services from approved and qualified vendors.

-- The benefit of over 80 years of experience and commitment to serving persons with disabilities.
-Each year we assist approximately 5,000 persons with disabilities to be successfully employed.
+- The benefit of over 80 years of experience and commitment to serving individuals with disabilities.
+Each year OVR assists approximately 5,000 individuals with disabilities to be successfully employed.